Condition Names

 Using SET statement -

-We can initialize condition variables using SET statements during the program execution.
+We can initialize condition variables by setting condition name (SET statement) to TRUE.
 For example - The below declaration sets the WS-GENDER value to 'M'.

 SET MALE TO TRUE.

 Note!
-SET statement sets the condition name and indirectly assigns the value to the conditional variable.
+SET statement sets the condition name and indirectly assigns the value to the condition variable.
 So, it is always good to double-check before using the SET statement.

 How do we validate the condition name?

-IF and EVALUATE statements use condition names to validate conditions using condition names that produce TRUE or FALSE.
-Based on the result, the program flow gets decided.
+IF and EVALUATE statements use condition names to validate conditions as TRUE or FALSE.
+The program flow is decided based on the truth value.

 For example - The below code executes statement-set1 when the WS-GENDER value is 'M'.
 Otherwise, run statement-set2.